 We talk a lot about cardiac health.
 After all, heart disease is the #1 killer of women in the United States.
 Everyone should be aware of cardiovascular diseases and how to protect themselves as best they can.
 As a culture, we also talk a lot about skin health – slathering on sunscreen as part of our daily routine and supplementing our diets with collagen-boosting foods.
 Weight loss, inflammation, memory, GI health – these are all at the forefront of our minds.
-But how often do you think about bone health?
+But how often do you think about the health of our bones?

 The thing with bone health is that it creeps up on you and most people are unaware of how bone density changes over time.
 Roughly up until the age of 30, men and women actually build more bone than they lose, so we are constantly strengthening our bones and working on bone density.
 But when we hit our mid-30s, things change.
 And if you’ve passed that benchmark, you may have felt that shift.

-At this point, women lose about 2% of bone density every year, and that continues for a few years following menopause.
-This leaves her with a high likelihood of experiencing osteoporosis.
+After reaching the mid-30s, women lose about 2% of bone density every year, and that continues for a few years following menopause.
+This leaves women with a high likelihood of experiencing osteoporosis.

-Men, on the other hand, lose bone density at a much slower burn.
-But they continue to lose bone mass until the age of about 65.
+Men, on the other hand, lose bone density at a much slower rate, but they continue to lose bone mass until the age of about 65.
 So even though they may have adequate bone mass for a longer period of time, the older they get, the more susceptible they are to developing osteoporosis.

 So what do you do?
 Consider trying OsteoStrong, a non-pharmaceutical way of improving bone density, strength and balance.